2022 Wellington protest: Violence

 The protest methods ranged from peaceful to increasingly violent.
 Signs and symbols inciting violence were common at the protest, but even more rife and obscene online.
 In a poll conducted internally on the protesters Telegram group 94% said all members of parliament and media should be charged with "crimes against humanity" and half voted for an uprising.
-There have been multiple threats by protestors to lynch politicians, such as Jacinda Ardern, Grant Robertson and pregnant MP Steph Lewis, through direct threats or by hanging nooses from trees on the grounds.
+There have been multiple threats by protesters to lynch politicians, such as Jacinda Ardern, Grant Robertson and pregnant MP Steph Lewis, through direct threats or by hanging nooses from trees on the grounds.
+One protester, Richard Sivell, was later convicted of threatening to kill Ardern.
+Evidence against Sivell included a video shared on Telegram, in which he said he was "quite happy to come down and construct some gallows".

 Some protesters behaved aggressively towards police, members of the public, media, businesses, and school students including individuals wearing masks.
 Due to the aggressive conduct of the protesters, the Parliamentary Service, Victoria University of Wellington, the Ministry of Education, Ministry of Justice, the Department of Internal Affairs, and the Ministry of Health advised their personnel to avoid the area entirely.
 A 17-year-old girl was assaulted for wearing a mask by having eggs thrown at her.
-Queen Margaret College advised students and staff to take alternative routes to school after protesters had remonstrated and abused masked wearing children during the week.
+Queen Margaret College advised students and staff to take alternative routes to school after protesters had remonstrated and abused mask wearing children during the week.
 Kate Sheppard Apartments body corporate chairman complained that the presence of the protesters was making it difficult for local residents within the vicinity of the protest camp saying that several residents had moved out due to intimidation from the protesters and noise.